-Development of the partnership and engagement approach with our communities, including service users, carers, staff, the independent sector, third sector, localities, and other key strategic partners will continue through our new strategic planning cycle.
+Development of the partnership and engagement approach of the IJB with its communities, including service users, carers, staff, the independent sector, third sector, localities, and other key strategic partners will continue through our new strategic plan cycle.
 This will include collaboration with the Community Planning Partnership (CPP) and the Third Sector Interface (TSI) to deliver support and services in keeping with local need.